pclaesen/blockchain-developer-bootcamp-final-project/README.md

 12. Cd into the `fraudbattle` folder and install the necessary dependencies (like React) with `npm install`.
 13. Start the dapp with `npm start`.
 14. Go to the new tab that was just opened.
 15. In your Metamask wallet, connect to the `localhost` network, make sure to select the 'Owner/government' account and connect the account to the dapp.
+If needed, manually connect Metamask to the dapp.
 16. Add a new bank called `HSBC` with the appropriate wallet address (account 2), click the `Confirm` button and after that the grey `Add bank on-chain` button.
 Wait for the transaction to complete.
 17. Add a new business called `CONSENSYS` with the appropriate wallet address (account 3) and other details (only numbers for the company number!) and wait for the transaction to complete.
 Make sure to use `HSBC` as bank.
 18. Go to section B.